JiaLinQuan/AppRTC-Android/README.md

 # AppRTCDemo - Android

 ##About
-This project is a native prototype in order to communicate with kurentos media server.
+This project is a native webrtc prototype in order to communicate with kurentos media server.
 It works in conjunction with two other projects:

-There are also:
+Related projects:
 - a pure websocket AppRTC for Kurento: AppRTC-Kurento and
 - a pure websocket AppRTC for Android: AppRTC-iOS

+##Documentation
+This WebRTC Android App simply connects to a Java Webrtc Signaling Server via Websocket Protokoll and lists connected users which can be called via Videophone.
+It is a WebRTC ready prototype for integration into other apps which want to integrate WebRTC Videocalls e.g. for their Sales and Support team.

+##Installation
+1. git clone this repository and open it in Android Studio
+2. AppRTC-Kurento (Signaling Server) must be running already
+3. STUN-TURN Server should be running, if you run the project outside your local LAN.
+4. connect your Android phone via USB and deploy and start android app from Android Studio
+5. in the app settings (top right corner of the running app)
+	- change the Websocket-URL according to the URL of your signaling server e.g. wss://webrtcsignaling-server/jWebrtc (secure websocket - wss:// insecure with ws:// )
+	- enter your favourite username which should register on signaling server and should be visible and reachable by the peers
+6. Choose a registered user and call

+##Code-Introduction
+- the apps main activities are:
+	ConnectActivity - the main screen - displays connected users CallActivity - the screen which has the video and their controls

+- all websocket communication is done in WebsocketChannelClient - creates, connects, registeres and closes the websocket to SignalingServer WebsocketRTCClient - receives WebRTC - signaling messages and handles them accordingly

+- WebRTC peerconnection is done in PeerConnectionClient

 ##Common Mistakes
 - (production) wrong url for webservice.